eacton/CAGEF/Lesson_1/Lesson1.md

 ```

 This is pretty ugly looking.
 Why?
-In the help file the default 'sep' or what is separating columns is expected to be a space.
+In the help file the default `sep` or what is separating columns is expected to be a space.
 We need to use specify a comma instead.

 ```r